arielherself/espresso/README.md

 ----------

-## Donald Trump in Iowa

-Historically, Iowa was one of America’s swing states, but these days it is reliably red.
-Nevertheless Donald Trump, a former president, will be in Sioux City on Thursday hosting a rally with Chuck Grassley, the state’s 89-year-old Republican senator, and Kim Reynolds, the Republican governor, ahead of the midterms on November 8th.

-Although Mr Grassley is facing a tighter race than at any point in his 42 years in the Senate, few truly believe his Democratic opponent, Mike Franken, has much of a chance.
-Ms Reynolds is also solidly ahead.
-So Mr Trump, who rarely does anything that he does not think will benefit him, may have another reason for visiting the Hawkeye state.

-Asked in October about running for president, Mr Trump said he will “probably have to do it again.”
-Iowa votes for its preferred presidential candidates before any other state.
-In 2016, Mr Trump came second in a [crowded field](https://te.arielherself.xyz/united-states/2016/02/04/trump-bumped), propelling him up the [GOP ticket](https://te.arielherself.xyz/graphic-detail/2016/05/26/donald-trump-gets-the-1237-delegates-he-needs-for-the-republican-nomination).
-Could he be laying the groundwork for 2024?

 ## Scholz’s China strategy

 On Thursday Germany’s chancellor will travel to Beijing.
 China is Germany’s largest trading partner and Olaf Scholz is the first Western leader to visit since the start of the covid-19 pandemic.
 The symbolism is huge, but not as straightforward as it seems.